 Because of the lasting economic impact of COVID-19, Howe predicts that the Ramseys won’t be the only family pulling back on spending.

 Of course, for many families that austerity cuts much closer to the bone.
-Many of the more than 20 million Americans who are unemployed due to the pandemic are struggling right now to make their rent or mortgage payments — locally, nearly 1 in 5 Puget Sound renters doubts they can pay their July rent.
+Many of the more than 20 million Americans who are unemployed due to the pandemic are struggling right now to make their rent or mortgage payments — locally, nearly 1 in 5 Puget Sound renters doubt they can pay their July rent.
 Tammy is aware that her family is lucky.
 “We are very grateful that both my husband and I have retained our jobs.”

 Early on, Howe stressed that it would be important to get the couple’s sons on board with that austerity plan.